A Better Way to Sell

-Selling is about persuasion—convincing buyers they need what you have and should pay what you want, right?
-Well the problem with this idea is that it’s focused on you and your motivations (your products, your price, your victory).
+The problem with this approach is that it’s focused on you and your motivations—your products, your price, your victory.
 It also assumes buyers know very little coming into the conversation.
 But today’s consumers are more informed than ever.

 It’s not about you

 Good marketers know effective persuasion is NOT about you, it’s about the person you are trying to persuade.
 What do they want?
 What’s in it for them?
 Why should they care?
 These are the key questions marketers ask when determining a targeted brand message.
 Selling, like any other type of effective communication, means being very targeted and very customized.

 What makes this new

 Unlike the past, the sales process of today begins with an empowered and informed customer.
 In our digital world of easy access and instant news, your brand—who you are, what you do, and why it matters—is on display for everyone to see and experience long before a customer is on your radar.
 The first step of persuasion happens before sales even has a chance to get involved.

 And you can believe if your customer is interested enough to take a next step and engage with your sales team, they have done their homework and already think you meet their basic product or service needs.
 If you’ve orchestrated it right, your visual and verbal brand should have done some of the heavy lifting that used to be done by a personable sales team.
 Sales now has a new role of extending the brand experience to deepen the relationship with insight selling.

 Listen, don’t spew